Our open research policies

 Article processing charge (APC) waiver policy

-Emerald is committed to making open access accessible and inclusive to all and support publication of research from low-income countries.
+Emerald is committed to making open access accessible and inclusive to all and supports publication of research from low- or middle-income countries.
 This is why we invest in a waiver programme that allows authors from these countries to publish their work in our fully open access titles either without charge or with a 50% discount.

 Who is eligible for an APC waiver?